 To support digital audience analytics, we developed ListenerTM, a digital data capture and analytics platform.
 Listener enables the capture of high-quality user-level data that our team of data scientists and consultants turn into actionable items and real results.
 Listener also supports the implementation of analytics within your existing tech stack, such as Intelligent paywalls, targeted newsletters, content recommendations, and retention campaigns.

-To maximize audience revenue, contact Matt Lindsay at matt@mathereconomics.com.
+To maximize audience revenue, contact Matt Lindsay or Arvid Tchivzhel.

+info@matherconomics.com